ziedYazidi/Android-Nearest-Parking/README.md

 # Description
-This is an android app that searches the closest parking using Google Maps API, parkings are added to the database using Longitude and Latitude coordinates.
+This is an android app that searches the closest parking using Google Maps API.
+Parkings are added to the database using the longitude and lyatitude coordinates.

-# Prerequisite
-* Install MongoDb
-* Install node

 # Steps